Xilinx/VMC_Help/AIE/FIR_Asymmetric/README.md

 filter coefficients via the input port.

 #### Filter coefficients
-This field should be specified with the asymmetric filter coefficients and must be in the range 4 to 240 inclusive.
+This field should be specified with the asymmetric filter coefficients.
+It could also be a MATLAB array variable.
+The number of filter coefficients must be in the range of 4 to 240 inclusive.

 #### Input window size (Number of samples)
 Describes the number of samples used as an input to the filter function.